 D-1006: Transfers between Local Workforce Development Areas

-Boards must be aware that a child who relocates from one workforce area to another—but remains within the state—must remain eligible and continue to receive services for the duration of his or her eligibility period.
+Boards must inform staff members that a child who relocates from one workforce area to another—but remains within the state—must remain eligible and continue to receive services for the duration of their eligibility period.
 Eligibility must not be redetermined based on a move to a new workforce area under a different Board.

 Rule Reference: §809.51(a)(2)(G)